mozilla/addon-sdk/packages/addon-kit/docs/panel.md

 <api name="destroy">
 @method
 Destroy the panel, unloading any content that was loaded in it.
+Once destroyed, the panel can no longer be used.
+If you just want to hide the panel and might show it later, use `hide` instead.
 </api>

 <api name="onMessage">